This story has been updated with new details.

-A grand game deserves a storied venue.
-The State Fair Classic is Oct.
-7 at 4 p.m. at the Cotton Bowl in Fair Park, 3750 Cotton Bowl Circle, Dallas.
+The State Fair Classic is Sept.
+29 at 4 p.m. at Cotton Bowl Stadium in Fair Park, 3750 Cotton Bowl Circle, Dallas.
 Game tickets include entrance to the State Fair and the pre- and post-game concert.
-Tickets cost $28 in advance and $34 on the day of the game.
+Tickets cost $28 online and $34 at the gate.
 Tickets can be purchased via Ticketmaster or locations as diverse as Williams Chicken locations and Friendship West Baptist Church.

 What's in a game?

-Oct.
-7: The Grambling State alumni chapter will hold the Battle of the Bands and Cheerleader Showcase at Beverly D. Humphrey "Tiger" Stadium at Lancaster High School on game day at 8 a.m.
-There is a second, non-competing showcase at Sprague Stadium at the same time.
-And the pre-game concert featuring Ro James will start on the Chevy Main Stage inside the fair grounds at 2 p.m.
+Sept.
+29: The Grambling Metro DFW Chapter Alumni will hold the Williams Chicken Battle of the Bands and Dance Showcase at Beverly D. Humphrey "Tiger" Stadium (200 E. Wintergreen Road, Lancaster) on game day at 8 a.m.
+The pre-game concert featuring Sevyn Streeter will start on the Chevy Main Stage inside the fairgrounds at 2 p.m.
 The post-game concert will feature Morris Day and the Time at 8:30.

 The bands will battle

 HBCU bands are know for high-stepping, pageantry and turning the stands into a dance party.
 There's a lot of history here: All the bands featured in the two Classics this year form longtime rivalries.

 The Grambling Tiger Band has been featured in movies and commercials, including a famous one for Coke and a kinda, almost funny one for Tampax.
 And the Marching Storm of Prairie View A&M lives up to its name, consistently in the Final 8 for the Honda Battle of the Bands, held in Atlanta every year.
 Get to the State Fair Classic early to see the winners of the Battle of the Bands perform and be prepared to stay late for the famous "5th Quarter."